BeezerVI/RPGCombat/README.md

  - **Upgraded Upgrading System**
      - Player can now select abilities that can upgrade.
  - **New Class Structure**
      - Changed how all classes are stored in a JSON file.
 Added new class functions.
+     - fixed class loading erorrs
  - **Class Progressions with Abilities**
      - Each level, the player gains a new ability from a set list stored in the player’s class.
+ - **Fixed JSON potential loading errors**

 ### **1.04 - Dynamic Enemy Generation and Scaling**
 - **New Enemy Spawning System**: